 Under this principle, housing types that reflect the current and future needs of the community as identified in the Countywide Housing Strategic Plan, such as housing lower income workers, larger families, singles, and those who are elderly in areas that are accessible to jobs, services and amenities should be promoted.
 Public investment in redevelopment and new development of affordable units will be driven by the housing types that are most needed or projected to be needed in the area, and that allow residents to remain in their communities.
-Public investment in the Richmond Highway corridor should target new production at 60 percent of Area Median

-Income (AMI) or below to allow existing residents to remain in the area.
-Public resources, in the form of capital investment and low income housing tax credits, should focus on the needs of households earning 60 percent of AMI and below.
+Public investment in the Richmond Highway corridor should especially target new production at 60 percent of Area Median Income (AMI) or below to allow existing residents to remain in the area.
+Public and the workforce to move to and live in the area as well.
+Specifically, public resources, in the form of capital investment and low income housing tax credits, should focus on the needs of households earning 60 percent of AMI and below.